IBM-OSS-Support/Continue.dev-Granite-manual-test-cases/code-assist-webUI/code-assist-web/README.md

 - Pass@1 scores for top models (GPT-4, Claude, etc.)
 - Difficulty level toggles (Easy/Hard)

+### 💻 Accessing the IBM Code Assist Web UI

+You have two options to access the IBM Code Assist Web UI:

+#### 1. Use the Prebuilt Version
+-  Access the prebuilt UI directly at:
+   [ <a href="https://ibm-oss-support.github.io/Continue.dev-Granite-manual-test-cases/" target="_blank">Open IBM Code Assist Web UI ↗</a> ]

+#### 2. Run the UI Locally
+-  You can also run the UI locally by following the setup instructions below [ <a href="#installation"> Installation </a> ].

 ## 🚀 Getting Started

 ### Prerequisites
 - Node.js (v16+ recommended)
 - npm (v8+)

+*Note: Make sure you have Node.js and npm installed before running the above commands.*

 ### Installation
 ```bash